JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_12.md

 9- The Eternal Son | 9- The Isle of Paradise
 10- The Universal Father | 10- The Source of Paradise

 In the parallel comparison of God the Sevenfold and the Sevenfold Controllers, we could see that the relationship between them was not fully unified from an experiential standpoint.
 This would not be the case in our visualization of a possible Tenfold Deity; here we find full experiential unification in the presence of the completed Supreme Being.
 Such unification would not extend to the absonite level since the Ultimate is incomplete in growth.
-The Ultimate as Omnipotent [UB 118:2.4](/en/The_Urantia_Book/118#p2_4) must sustain a relationship to God the Ultimate analogous to the present growing relationship of the Almighty Supreme to God the Supreme.
+The Ultimate as Omnipotent <a id="s100_477"></a>[UB 118:2.4](/en/The_Urantia_Book/118#p2_4) must sustain a relationship to God the Ultimate analogous to the present growing relationship of the Almighty Supreme to God the Supreme.

 _Association of Force Organizers and Power Directors._ There is warrant in the Papers for the projected association of Force Organizers and Power Directors.
-We know that frandalanks are created by both orders [UB 29:4.35](/en/The_Urantia_Book/29#p4_35), that the Master Physical Controllers are distributed in a superuniverse by its Council of Equilibrium, and this Council is made up of Associate Force Organizers.
-[UB 29:4.2](/en/The_Urantia_Book/29#p4_2)
+We know that frandalanks are created by both orders <a id="s102_209"></a>[UB 29:4.35](/en/The_Urantia_Book/29#p4_35), that the Master Physical Controllers are distributed in a superuniverse by its Council of Equilibrium, and this Council is made up of Associate Force Organizers. <a id="s102_416"></a>[UB 29:4.2](/en/The_Urantia_Book/29#p4_2)

 <br>